-Banks and other financial institutions, such as credit unions, offer a variety of services.
+Banks and other financial institutions, such as, credit unions, and savings and loan associations offer a variety of services.
 These services include:

 - checking and saving accounts

-- credit and debit cards
+- credit cards

 - online bill pay

 - loans

 - insurance

 - financial planning

 Banks in the United States are insured by the Federal Government for deposits up to \$250,000 per depositor per bank.
 The bank or credit union will display the letters FDIC (Federal Deposit Insurance Corporation) as proof.